andreqts/UDACITY-Full-Stack-exercises/projects/02_trivia_api/worked_code/README.md

 ## Getting Started

 The frontend application is implemented in React.
 All persistent data is stored in the backend server, in a Postgresql database.
 The backend server is implemented using Flask, in Python, and SQLAlchemy ORM.
-The frontend communicates asynchronously with the backend, using AJAX, through a well defined backend API, whose endpoints are documented in the [./backend](https://github.com/udacity/FSND/blob/master/projects/02_trivia_api/starter/backend/README.md) directory.
+The frontend communicates asynchronously with the backend, using AJAX, through a well-defined backend API, whose endpoints are documented in the [./backend](https://github.com/udacity/FSND/blob/master/projects/02_trivia_api/starter/backend/README.md) directory.
 The application was designed to be tested running in localhost.
 The **backend** runs by default on **TCP port 5000**, while the **frontend** runs on **TCP port 3000**.
 Data exchanged between the frontend and backend applications is always in **JSON format**.
-Test codes are provided in Python for the backend, and in React for the frontend, covering all essential functionality.
+Test codes are provided in Python for the backend and React for the frontend, covering all essential functionality.
-For the backend, unit tests cover every endpoints and its most likely possible error handling.
+For the backend, unit tests cover every endpoint and its most likely possible error handling.

 ### Installation